ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 # Checklists

 -   In complex pull requests, you might plan to implement several different features with separate commits (**highly** recommended!)
--   The GitHub interface lets you to include checklists with this syntax:
+-   The GitHub interface lets you include checklists with this syntax:

     ```
     -   [X] Add the feature